| Healing Abandonment Wounds by Margaret Paul I have counseled individuals, couples, families and business

 loved one gets angry or withdraws in some way, but as long as you continue to show up for yourself, the intense pain will

+not be there.
 If the pain seems stuck in the body no matter what you do, then

 you need to seek out a practitioner who knows how to release old pain out of the body through acupressure or other bodywork.
+Once these old wounds are healing, you will feel a new sense

 of personal power.
 Others' behavior can no longer trigger you into these intensely painful feelings.
 However, a word of caution: